Smart City Initiatives

 Smart sensors, embedded within infrastructure, can detect faulty equipment like leaky pipes and damaged street lights.
 The system can also notify the city maintenance office, and let them know where the broken equipment is located so they can send out a repair crew.
-This method is not only smarter but also cost efficient because the office does not need to send patrol teams out to look for light bulbs that need to be replaced.
+This method is not only smarter but also cost-efficient because the office does not need to send patrol teams out to look for light bulbs that need to be replaced.

-Smarter resources for government
+Smarter Resources for Governments

 Chicago is already using predictive analytics to address challenges and improve services.
 City workers can use this data to detect lake pollution and rodent outbreaks so they can predict hazards in restaurants and environmental areas and, for example, prioritize inspections.

-Smarter resources for residents
+Smarter Resources for Residents

 Smart Cities AT&T also plans to give the residents of Chicago free access to data.
 Residents can use the data to find information about the city’s neighborhoods and create maps and graphs about the city.
 Smart apps can also use the data gathered by the sensors.
 For example, an app can track air quality and notify residents, in specific neighborhoods, about the poor air quality in their area.

-Array Of Things
+Array of Things